adapter-hub/adapters/adapter_docs/extending.md

 ## Loading custom module weights

-`adapter-transformers` provides support for saving and loading adapter and prediction head modules from the local file system or the Hub out of the box.
+`adapters` provides support for saving and loading adapter and prediction head modules from the local file system or the Hub out of the box.
 However, countless additional module integrations into language models are thinkable.
-To provide a basis for such new custom model plugins, `adapter-transformers` integrates a basic mechanism to save and load custom weights.
+To provide a basis for such new custom model plugins, `adapters` integrates a basic mechanism to save and load custom weights.

 All adapter and head module weights are extracted, saved and loaded by implementations of the `WeightsLoader` class, the two preincluded being `AdapterLoader` and `PredictionHeadLoader`.
 To add basic saving and loading functionalities to your custom module weights, you can implement a new subclass of `WeightsLoader`.
 The two required abstract methods to be implemented are: